azazellochg/perfectem/README.rst

     - Description: Take a high-resolution image on carbon (Pt-Ir grid recommended) at extended 1.2 Scherzer defocus.
 The first CTF ring defines the point resolution.
 - Stage drift
     - Specification: 0.5 nm/min (but TFS does the test in a very different way)
     - Description: From a starting position move 1 um in each direction and measure drift until it is below threshold (1 A/s).
-Repeat the same test by tilting the stage to +/- 45 deg
 - Thon rings
     - Specification (Krios): rings visible beyond 0.33 nm at -1 um defocus.
 Glacios: rings visible beyond 0.37 nm at -2 um defocus.
     - Description: Take a high-resolution image on carbon and fit CTF rings as far as you can.
 Calculate a radial average from one quadrant.